-Richard Park won’t say that South Korea’s men’s Olympic ice hockey team will win a medal at the 2018 Winter Games debut in February.
+Richard Park won’t say that South Korea’s men’s ice hockey team will win a medal in its Olympic debut at the 2018 Winter Games in February.
 But….

 “It’s a short tournament and anything can happen,” Park told me recently.
 “You use the word ‘miracle,’ you think of the 1980 U.S. Olympic team, the ‘Miracle on Ice.’
 It’s happen before.
 If we can come close to matching that, or even duplicating it, it will be an amazing accomplishment.”

 It’s been an amazing hockey journey for Park, a retired forward who played 14 seasons in the National Hockey League for the Pittsburgh Penguins, Anaheim Mighty Ducks, Philadelphia Flyers, Minnesota Wild, Vancouver Canucks and New York Islanders.

 The journey has come full circle for Park.
 He’s returned to the country of his birth to serve as assistant director and assistant coach for a South Korean men’s team that will compete in its first Winter Olympics when it takes to the Gangneung Hockey Center ice in PyeongChang, South Korea, on Feb.
 15 to face the Czech Republic.

 Park discusses South Korea’s upcoming Olympic experience, the rise of hockey in Asia, and reflects on his NHL career in the latest Color of Hockey podcast.